People & Planet

 New Campaign Campaigns

 Lets Make Sure Plymouth Uni NEVER invest in Fossil FuelsAt the People and Planet society here at Plymouth University, we believe that our educational institution should be consistent throughout their policies.
 At the moment, there is no policy in place which stops our University investing in Fossil Fuels.
 We want this to change.
 Even though there are no investments at the moment, doesn't mean they won't in the future, and as the top of People and Planet's Green League Table 2015, we don't want them too.
-As students we are investing our time and money into our education, so why shouldn't our institute of learning promise never to invest in Fossil Fuels, and invest in our future instead?371 of 400 SignaturesCreated by Paisley Turner
+Plymouth University has since dropped to 12th place.
+As students we are investing our time and money into our education, so why shouldn't our institute of learning promise never to invest in Fossil Fuels, and invest in our future instead?564 of 600 SignaturesCreated by Paisley Turner

 Divest Ulster University from Fossil FuelsThe Students’ Union recently received a response to their freedom of information request Ulster University on their investment portfolio.
 We had inquired as to Ulster University’s direct investments through Innovation Ulster and those made indirectly through it’s Endowment Fund.
 It was found that the University invests its Endowment Fund through the Rathbones Active Income and Growth Fund.
 Without taking into consideration the fund’s direct investments, and bearing in mind that the total amount of money Rathbones are managing for the University is over £7 million, it has invested approximately £80,000 in fossil fuel companies such as Dutch Shell and BP.
 Furthermore, the University also have significant investments in the tobacco industry (Over £26,000) and most worryingly in the arms industry (£13,000).
 In this current climate we believe this money should be invested into student facilities and more sustainable alternatives.2 of 100 SignaturesCreated by Campaigns Officer